Recent from talks

 Jonathan Skrmetti

 Skrmetti previously clerked for Judge Steven Colloton on the U.S. Court of Appeals for the Eighth Circuit.
 As an adjunct professor, he taught cyberlaw at the University of Memphis Cecil C. Humphrey's School of Law.
-Before entering private practice, Skrmetti served as a federal prosecutor for almost a decade, first with the Civil Rights Division of the U.S. Department of Justice, and then as an Assistant U.S. Attorney in Memphis from 2011 to 2014.
+Before entering private practice, Skrmetti was a federal prosecutor for almost a decade, first with the Civil Rights Division of the U.S. Department of Justice, and then as an Assistant U.S. Attorney in Memphis from 2011 to 2014.
 Skrmetti was also a partner at Butler Snow LLP in Memphis.

-Jonathan Skrmetti was Chief Deputy Attorney General under Herbert Slatery from December 2018 through December 2021.
+Jonathan Skrmetti served as chief deputy attorney general under Herbert Slatery from December 2018 through December 2021.

-On May 31, 2023, Skrmetti filed suit against twenty-one named and ten unnamed manufacturers of products using PFAS.
+On May 31, 2023, Skrmetti filed suit against 21 named and 10 unnamed manufacturers of products using PFAS.
 The suit focuses on the manufacture and sale of AFFF (aqueous film-forming foam) throughout the state rather than on the various consumer products which contain PFAS.
 Skrmetti contends that the manufacturers not only knew about the risk PFAS pose to both organisms and the environment, but that they also concealed the level of harm the chemicals could cause in order to raise their profits.
 The suit further claims that some of the named companies attempted to protect themselves from liability through fraud.

 Hub AI